 Help at home

-As well as equipment we can also provide advice on a range of issues relating to safety in the home from falls prevention to home security.
+As well as equipment we can also provide advice on a range of issues relating to safety in the home from falls prevention, home security to keeping warm at home.
 Sometimes, safety in the home is a question of repairs and maintenance or needing some help with housework and gardening.
 Take a look at the fix-a-home list of reliable traders.

 It is important to make sure that you are receiving the benefits to which you are entitled.
 See benefits advice for your options.